Create and Manage Territories

 - Sub territories must be the same type of territory as their parent, unless the parent is International.

 When you click Save, you’ll see a popup in regard to these rules.
 Click OK to continue.

 After you create your territory, you can assign locations to the territory in the same screen where you created the territory, by selecting the locations tab:

 After you select the tab select Assign Locations.
-You'll see a screen similar to the following:
+You'll see a popup similar to the following:

 You'll be presented with a list of locations, and you can scroll through the locations by selecting the arrows at the bottom.
-You can also select the country search drop down, and narrow down the search by address and city/state.
-Select the advanced search tab, and you can search by other criteria, including if they are active, 3rd party ID, Requires approval, Territory, Service (Lead Manager/Store Locator, and Keyword.
+You can also select the country search drop-down, and narrow down the search by address and city/state.
+Open the advanced search drop-down, and you can search by other criteria, including if they are active, 3rd party ID, Requires approval, Territory, Service (Lead Manager/Store Locator, and Keyword.

-Once you have found the correct location(s) to assign, select the assign button and they will be assigned.
-For other ways to assign categories
+Once you have found the correct location(s) to assign, check them off and select the Assign button and they will be assigned.

-You can also assign locations by editing existing locations.
+You can also assign locations to territories by editing existing locations.
 Go to Manage Locations on the left navigation.
 Find the location you need to assign to a location by searching for the location by using the advanced search option, which will let you search alphabetically, or by city/state etc. Once you have found the correct location, select it from the search results.
 Then click on the Territories tab on the top.
-Then select Edit.
+Then select Assign Locations.
 You will see the following screen:

 Simply choose the correct territory from the list, then hit Assign Selected, then Save.
 That's all there is to it.